MA3STR0/AsyncAWS/README.md

 Documentation
 -------------

-`SQSRequest` should be used to simplify AWS/SQS HTTP API requests, as it contains all necessary AWS-specific headers with checksums, signatures etc. Just write the request body, and headers will be auto-generated.
+`SQSRequest` - class that should be used to simplify AWS/SQS HTTP API requests, as it contains all necessary AWS-specific headers with checksums, signatures etc. Just write the request body, and headers will be auto-generated.

+`SQS` - class that will contain methods for typical SQS-operations, like send-message, delete-message, etc